ashiina/lambda-local/README.md

 - `callbackWaitsForEmptyEventLoop` - optional, default to `true`.
 Setting it to `false` will call the callback when your code do, before finishing lambda-local
 - `timeoutMs` - optional, timeout, default to 3000 ms
 - `environment` - optional, extra environment variables for the lambda
-- `mute` - optional, allows to mute console.log calls in the lambda function, default false
+- `verboseLevel` - optional, default 3.
+Level 2 dismiss handler() text, level 1 dismiss lambda-local text and level 0 dismiss also the result.
 - `callback` - optional, lambda third parameter [callback][1].
 When left out a Promise is returned

 #### `setLogger(logger)`